 """

-if self.force_https_app_process:
+if self.https_redirect_process:

-if self.force_https_app_process.is_alive():
+if self.https_redirect_process.is_alive():

-return bool(self.force_https_process_safe_running_state.value)
+return bool(self.https_redirect_process_running_state.value)

 else: